Tips for Getting Started with Market Research

 There are a multitude of qualitative and quantitative market research techniques.
 Qualitative research enables you to capture in-depth feelings, opinions and attitudes from participants.
 Quantitative research is based on achieving a statistically significant findings from from the identified group.

 Here’s just a sample of four popular types of market research methods and their value to health care marketers and B2B companies:

 Online surveys allow you to reach a broad customer or employee base or a select segment.
 These tools are designed to be quick, efficient and provide statistically significant data.
 Surveys are used in market research variety of reasons, with questions designed to capture the voice of your customers quickly and accurately.
 For example, you could ask customers why they chose your hospital system or health care plan or ask about their opinions of the experience and how it compares to your competitors.

 While quantitative market research provides solid insights, the rich context of what people are thinking is best captured by survey findings into qualitative research.
-There are a variety of ways to do this:
+There are a variety of ways to do this with paid research studies:

 3. Online Bulletin Boards

-Participants can log in at times and from locations that are convenient for them.
+With online bulletin boards your participants can log in at times and from locations that are convenient for them.
 This is great if you want to reach those with unusual work hours, such as night shifts, or an audience who is scheduled such as doctors, nurses, stay-at-home moms or others.
-The number of participants in your study can be even greater than online focus groups since it is typically managed over a period of two to four days by a professional moderator from a market research firm.
+The number of participants in your study can be even greater than online focus groups since it is typically managed over a period of days to week by a professional moderator from a market research firm.

 4. One-on-one, In-depth Interviews

 For those who would not attend a group session — such as a CEO or surgeon — scheduling a one-on-one in-depth interview increases the likelihood of participation by accommodating the individual’s unique schedule.
 This technique allows a moderator to go deeper with the conversation and therefore gain greater insights.